 Water on Your Mind, but Not in Your Ears

 No one wants water in their ears, especially long after you’ve left the beach.
 Also known as swimmer’s ear, water left in the ear canal can cause all sorts of problems, including not being able to hear people compliment your lovely tan!
 Here are two tips to help:

 Bring along a deflated balloon, and once you’re all done with splashing in the beautiful Gulf of Mexico, blow up the balloon.
 As you gently inflate the balloon, the water will slowly and safely trickle out of your ears.

 The second method takes a little bit of prep work, but it’s really the be-all, end-all of remedies.
 Create a solution of half Isopropyl alcohol (rubbing alcohol) and half white vinegar.
 The alcohol evaporates the water while the vinegar prevents bacteria from growing.
 Tilt your head to the side, put three or four drops of the solution into the ear, wait about 30 seconds, and then tilt your head to the other side to allow the solution to drain out.

 Pack a small container of cornstarch to remove sand from sensitive skin with no irritation.
 Sprinkle a bit on the sandy areas, wipe off, and go!

-We hope these tips will get you and your family ready to experience the outstanding beaches of Punta Gorda/Englewood Beach, and serve to enhance your visit.
+We hope these tips will help you and your family enjoy the outstanding beaches of Punta Gorda/Englewood Beach.
 Here, our best side is outside, and after spending a few minutes on the beach you’ll see why.
-We also offer incredible opportunities for kayaking, paddleboarding, fishing, boating, waterfront dining, hiking, birding, biking, golf, and much more.
+The area also offers incredible opportunities for kayaking and paddleboarding, fishing, boating, waterfront dining, hiking, birding, biking, golf, and much more.
 This is the quintessential Florida outdoor experience, and we can’t wait to welcome you. #BestSideOutside #WeAreBeachReady